fredericoberchof/clever-project/README.md

 To prepare this app for production, I would suggest:

 - **Full Authentication:** Replace spoofed login with real authentication (e.g., OAuth, JWT).
+- **Security:** Protect API keys and sensitive data.
+Use HTTPS everywhere.
-- **Error Handling:** Add user-friendly error messages for API failures and network issues.
+- **Error Handling & User Feedback:** Add user-friendly error messages for API failures and network issues.
+Use toast notifications for actions
 - **Test Coverage:** Increase unit and integration test coverage for all components and hooks.
 - **SEO Optimization:** Add meta tags, Open Graph, and improve page titles/descriptions.
-- **State Management:** For scalability, consider using Zustand or Redux Toolkit.
+- **Persistence & State Management:** Store favorites and user data in a backend or use localStorage with user scoping.
+For scalability, consider using Zustand or Redux.
 - **Add pagination:** To support a larger number of photos instead of just bringing the top ten.
+- **Internationalization:** Support multiple languages/locales if needed.
+- **Add documentation:** Document components and business logic.
+- **Deployment:** Use environment variables for config and secrets.
+Set up CI/CD for automated testing and deployment.
+Optimize build for production

 ---